-Drawing on studies covering the period 1500 AD to the present, this volume explores the archaeology of the period in which modern nationalism developed.
-While most previous research has focused on how governments and other institutions manipulate archaeology for ideological reasons, the contributors to The Country Where My Heart Is look at what material artifacts can reveal about the rise and fall of national identities in the modern world.
+The Country Where My Heart Is explores the archaeology of the period during which modern nationalism developed.
+While much of the previous research has focused on how governments and other institutions manipulate the archaeology of the distant past for ideological reasons, the contributors to this volume articulate what material artifacts of the modern world can reveal about the rise and fall of modern nationalism and national identities.

 There are currently no reviews available